Eloquent Ruby (Book Review)

 Recently, I’ve read Oslen Russ’s “Eloquent Ruby” and it was delightful read overall.

-The book has a considerable reputation among the community programmers.
-It’s divided into (4) units on Ruby foundations and the software process practices.
+The book has a considerable reputation among the community.
+It is divided into (4) units about Ruby foundations, and the software process practices.

 Part (1) and (2) form the first half of the book.
-They start with the language basics, types and features, in addition to the coverage of OOP methodologies in Ruby (classes, modules, blocks).
+They start with the language basics, types, and features.
+In addition, It covers OOP methodologies in Ruby (classes, modules, blocks).

-Putting all covered topics in action is what Part (4) concerned about.
-The subjects in this part are internal and external DSLs constructions, and publishing Gems (packages), along with a brief tour on some of Ruby’s popular Implementations.
+Putting the discussed topics in action is what Part (4) is concerned about.
+The subjects in this part are internal and external DSLs constructions, and publishing Gems (packages), along with a brief tour of some of the popular runtime implementations of ruby.

 I liked the writing style the author followed, which was example driven and kind of story telling.
 Each chapter starts with a motivational situation or by raising question, then it goes on by building up the solution and revisiting it for improvements in an iterative way (dominant example is the document class).
 Each chapter also has bits of real ruby code from libraries or actual projects in a subsection tilted “In the Wild”.